red-hat-storage/gluster-test-drive-docs/docs/gluster-module-3.md

 ``                                   rhgs6                0        0Bytes             0             0             0            completed               0.00``
 ``volume rebalance: repvol: success``

+Now take a look again at the count of files in the brick backend for **repvol** on node **rhgs1**.
+You will find that the number of files has reduced considerably.

 ```bash
 ls /rhgs/brick_xvdc/repvol/mydir | wc -l
 ```

 ``75``

+To further illustrate the effect of the rebalance, connect to node **rhgs5** via SSH and look at the file count in the brick backend there.

 ```bash
 ssh gluster@rhgs5